 Is the Model Significant?

 To see if the model is significant, we must check the Prob > F score, which for us is 0.0000.
 An ideal score here would be as close to 0 as possible and seen as ours is 0.0000 this means the model we have run is statistically significant.
 The second thing we check is the R-squared value.
 This is the level of explanatory power that the model has, so it indicates how significant the model is.
-For example, our R-squared is 0.5498, which indicates that the model explains just over 54% of the variation in our dependent variable of music sales.
+For example, our R-squared is 0.5498, which indicates that the model explains nearly 55% of the variation in our dependent variable of music sales.

 Are the Independent Variables Significant?

 Finally, we check the P>|t| values, or critical t values as they are called.
 This tells us the level of significance that each of our independent variables have.
 Similarly, to the Prob > F score, the closer to 0 the better with this score.
 These scores are significant if they’re low because interpreting them works off of what’s known as a confidence interval.
 The confidence interval we are working off of is the 95% confidence interval.
 This means that for values to be considered significant they cannot exceed 0.05.
 So, any score of 0.05 or lower is considered significant and any score above 0.05 is not.

 We have three independent variables in our model which are significant at the 95% confidence interval, they are whether the musician is currently touring, whether they are signed to a major record label, and how many albums they have.
 We know these variables are significant at the 95% confidence interval because the first two have P>|t| values of 0.000 and the third has a value of 0.011 which are all lower than 0.05.
 All the other independent variables in our model have P>|t| values over 0.05, meaning they are not significant at the 95% confidence interval.